1. The Kennedys and Cape Cod

 The Kennedy Compound

 In 1928 Rose Fitzgerald Kennedy & Joseph P. Kennedy Sr. purchased a six acre property and house in Hyannis Port.
 Twenty years later JFK and his brother Robert expanded the family footprint by purchasing nearby homes.
 John used the compound as a base for his successful 1960 Presidential campaign and later as a Presidential retreat.
 It was here that his family came to seek peace after JFK’s assassination in 1963.
 Many important events in the Kennedy Family Legacy center around the compound.
-JFK’s daughter, Caroline, held her wedding reception here and again the family retreated to Hyannis Port to mourn the tragic death of John F. Kennedy Jr., killed in a plane crash in 1999.
+JFK’s daughter, Caroline, held her wedding in nearby Centerville at Our Lady of Victory Church and the reception was hosted at the compound.
+The family retreated to Hyannis Port to mourn the tragic death of John F. Kennedy Jr., his wife and sister-in-law, killed in a plane crash off Martha's Vineyard in 1999.
 JFK’s brother, US Senator Ted Kennedy, called the compound home from 1982 until his death in 2009.
-Robert’s widow, Ethel Kennedy, still keeps a house next to the main residence.
-The general public cannot access the compound but images of the home are on display at the JFK Museum.
+Robert’s widow, Ethel Kennedy, keeps a house next to the main residence.
+The public cannot access the compound, but images of the home are on display at the JFK Museum.
 The best way to view the compound is from the water.
 Private boat tours to view the compound depart from Bismore Park in Hyannis Harbor, stop # 9 on the Kennedy Legacy Trail.